7 Best Museums in Casablanca: Art + Culture + Design

 As you wander through the museum's halls, you’ll discover the haunting melodies and rhythms that characterise the music of Moorish Spain, when the Iberian Peninsula was a cultural crossroads blending Arab, Amazigh and European influences.
 Beyond the artefacts on display, Dar ul-Aala also serves as a hub for the preservation of this musical legacy, hosting regular concerts, workshops and scholarly discussions that engage both artists and enthusiasts alike.

-Top tip: On Thursday evenings, Dar ul-Aala hosts concerts accompanied by traditional mint tea.
+Top tip: Coincide your visit with a Thursday evening when Dar ul-Aala hosts concerts accompanied by traditional mint tea.

 Opening hours of Dar ul-Aala: 9 am to 6 pm or 10 pm on Thursdays (closed Saturdays and Sundays)